 Where an application for rezoning is consistent with the Official Community Plan, staff may recommend that the public hearing be waived pursuant to Section 466 of the Local Government Act and Section 8.1.1 of the Development Services Procedures Bylaw No. 4001.
 In this case staff would recommend that the public hearing be waived as no amendment to the Official Community Plan is required for amendments to Lakes Zoning Bylaw No. 900.
 This would occur as part of a report to the Board at the time of second reading, if required.
-In lieu of holding a public hearing, an advertisement would be placed in two editions of a local newspaper advising that the public hearing has been waived and inviting written submissions.
-The Board may choose not to waive the public hearing at their discretion.
+In lieu of holding a public hearing, an advertisement would be placed in two editions of a local newspaper advising that the public hearing at their discretion.
 If a public hearing is held it may be held both in person and electronically, subject to public hearings is the time.
 In accordance with Policy P-25 Public Hearings, the default location for public hearings is the CSRD Board Room.
 In special circumstances, the Board may choose to hold a public hearing at an alternate location that may be more suitable.